-Here’s an example program we could use to accomplish this task:
+Here’s an example Python script we could use to accomplish this task:

 fifty_oranges = 15.52 individual_orange = fifty_oranges / 50 print(individual_orange) rounded_value = round(individual_orange, 2) print(rounded_value)

-Our code returns a floating-point number followed by, on a new line, a rounded number:
+Our code returns a Python floating-point number followed by a rounded number:

-In our program, we first declared the price of fifty oranges, which was $15.52 in this case.
+First, we declared the price of fifty oranges.
+We set this value as a Python variable, whose value is $15.52 in this case.
 Then, we calculated the price of an individual orange by dividing the price of fifty oranges by fifty.

 number = 24.28959 print(round(number))

 The round() function is usually used with floating-point numbers, which include decimal places.
 You can also pass integers into round() without returning an error.
 With that said, our program will return the same values because integers are already round numbers.